Kong/kubernetes-ingress-controller/docs/guides/getting-started-istio.md

 ## Running Kong Ingress Controller with Istio

-By following this guide, you will:
+In this guide, you will:
-* install Istio v1.6.7 and Kong in your cluster,
+* Install Istio v1.6.7 and Kong in your cluster.
-* deploy an example Istio-enabled application (_bookinfo_),
+* Deploy an example Istio-enabled application (_bookinfo_).
-* deploy an `Ingress` customized with a `KongPlugin` for the example application,
+* Deploy an `Ingress` customized with a `KongPlugin` for the example application.
-* make several requests to the sample application via Kong and Istio,
+* Make several requests to the sample application via Kong and Istio.
-* see the performance metrics of the sample application, provided by Istio.
+* See the performance metrics of the sample application, provided by Istio.

 ### Prerequisites